nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Use case ends.

 ##### Extensions

-N.I.L
+1a.
+User entered an invalid command.

+* 1a1.
+System display unsuccessful message.

+* 1a2.
+Use case ends.

+---

 ## Appendix C : Non Functional Requirements

 1. Should backup tasks list.
+2. Should work as a stand alone.
-2. Should be able to store 1000 tasks.
+3. Should be able to store 1000 tasks.
-3. Should only receive keyboard inputs.
 4. Should be maintainable and scalable.
+5. Should not use relational databases.
-5. Should be user friendly for new users.
+6. Should be user friendly for new users.
-6. Should be able to be accessed offline.
+7. Should be able to be accessed offline.
-7. Should come with automated unit testing.
+8. Should come with automated unit testing.
+9. Should follow the Object-oriented paradigm.
+10. Should work without requiring an installer.
-8. Should be able to startup and quit within 1 second.
+11. Should be able to startup and quit within 1 second.
-9. Should display up to date tasks when command is given.
+12. Should display up to date tasks when command is given.
-10. Should be able to run on all [mainstream OS](#mainstream-os).
+13. Should store data locally and should be in a .xml file.
+14. Should work well without any third party framework/library.
+15. Should have a Command Line Interface as the primary mode of input.
-11. Should be able to display tasks within 1 second when command is given.
+16. Should be able to display tasks within 1 second when command is given.
+17. Should be able to run on all [mainstream OS](#mainstream-os) for desktop.
-12. Should have a simple GUI that displays [relevant information](#relevant-information).
+18. Should have a simple GUI that displays [relevant information](#relevant-information).

 ## Appendix D : Glossary